 The remaining board or committee members shall decide if a conflict of interest exists.

 After disclosure of the financial interest and all material facts, and after any discussion with the interested person, he/she shall leave the governing board or committee meeting while the determination of a conflict of interest is discussed and voted upon.

+Mandatory annual disclosure process for all board members and consultants to update and verify their conflict of interest status.

 (Policy Format and Content from ACTE National with permission to be revised for affiliated state associations.)